Small Wedding Ideas - Tips for Planning a Micro Wedding

 Don’t let the transition to a micro wedding stop you from having the wedding you want!
 Let your creativity go wild.
 Look for unique small wedding venues, such as a microbrewery, winery, or a friend’s fun backyard.
 Rent gold chairs for a touch of glamour, create a custom cocktail menu, or splurge on interesting party favours for your guests.
 The possibilities really are endless.

-Whether you are renting a small wedding venue or hosting one in your own in a backyard, be sure to follow all the necessary precautions to keep everyone safe.
-Keep a list of all guest and vendor contact information in case contact tracing becomes necessary.
-Set up a station with masks, gloves and sanitizer for your guests upon arrival.
-Post signage reminding about physical distancing and pointing to nearby sanitizing stations.
-Keep abreast of provincial health office information regarding events and follow their guidelines.
+Whether you are renting a small wedding venue or hosting one in your own in a backyard, be sure to follow all the necessary precautions to keep everyone safe and double check any new/changed health order, if there are any.
+A best practice is to keep a list of all guest and vendor contact information in case contact tracing becomes necessary.
+Set up a station with masks and sanitizer for your guests upon arrival so they can decide what they're comfortable with.
+Post signage reminding of any applicable health orders (if any) such as masking or physical distancing.
 Need help?
 Avalon has a complete sanitization selection of hand sanitizing stations, hand wash stations and signage for your wedding.

 Tip #4: Consider Outdoor Spaces and Venues

-Outdoor small wedding venues are more popular than ever before because they tend to allow much more flexibility - particularly now with new guidelines.
+Outdoor small wedding venues are more popular than ever before because they tend to allow much more flexibility - particularly as gathering guidelines change.
 By using multiple tents, you can ensure proper physical distancing between tables themselves and reduce the number of guests seated at each table.
 For cocktail hour, the bar can be placed away from the main tent allowing for more mingling room.
 The same goes for the dancefloor!
 Avalon can assist you with space planning as we have the industry-leading “PartyCAD” software allowing us to design your space to scale.
 If you need a tent, Avalon has the largest selection in the interior with tents ranging from 100 to 10,000 sq.ft.

 Tip #5: Wave Goodbye to Buffets